Anger: A Self-Compassion Workshop (Already happened, but coming again soon!)

 What to Expect from the Program

 Program activities include meditation, short talks, experiential exercises, group discussion, and home practices.
-MSC is a workshop rather than a retreat.
+MSC is a workshop.
 The goal is for participants to directly experience self-compassion and learn practices that evoke self-compassion in daily life.

 MSC is primarily a compassion training program rather than mindfulness training like Mindfulness-Based Stress Reduction (MBSR), although mindfulness contributes to the foundation of self-compassion.
 MSC is also not psychotherapy insofar as the emphasis of MSC is on building emotional resources rather than addressing old wounds.
 Positive change occurs naturally as we develop the capacity to be with ourselves in a kinder, more compassionate way.